petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates/search-results-widget-template-reference.md

 |  | Whether the widget is visible | `boolean` | `${searchResultsPortletDisplayContext.isRenderNothing()}` |
 |  | Whether the widget configuration enables showing an empty results message | `boolean` | `${searchResultsPortletDisplayContext.isShowEmptyResultMessage()}` |
 |  | Whether the configuration enables pagination | `boolean` | `${searchResultsPortletDisplayContext.isShowPagination()}` |
-|

 There are variables you can use for each search result.
-Some are listed in the template editor, but there are more:
+Some appear in the template editor, but there are more:

 | Editor Field Name | Description | Type | Usage Example |
 | :---------------- | :---------- | :--- | :------------ |